zhxiaokang/Cas12a_predictor/Eval_on_HT1-2/README.md

-# Notes of the workflow
+# Notes of the evaluation workflow

 ## Predict with the model
 Run from the root directory